JSorngard/const-primes/README.md

 `#![no_std]` compatible.

-The crate is currently split into two modules, `trial` and `sieve`, which contain implementations of prime related `const` functions that use [trial division](https://en.wikipedia.org/wiki/Trial_division) or the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) in their implementations respectively.

-The sieve needs `O(n)` memory, which means that the functions in the `sieve` module need a const generic to be specified in order to compile.

-The implementations in `trial` are slower, but do not need const generics unless they return an array.

-## 🚧 Under construction
-Expect breaking changes fairly often.
-The crate will still try to adhere to semver.

 ## Examples
 ### Prime generation
-Generate arrays of prime numbers with the function `trial::primes`
+Generate arrays of prime numbers with the function `primes` which uses a [segmented sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes#Segmented_sieve).
 ```rust
 const PRIMES: [u32; 10] = primes();
 assert_eq!(PRIMES[5], 13);
 assert_eq!(PRIMES, [2, 3, 5, 7, 11, 13, 17, 19, 23, 29]);
 ```
-or with the type `wrapper::Primes` which ensures that a non-zero number of primes are generated
+or with the type `Primes` which ensures that a non-zero number of primes are generated
 ```rust
 const PRIMES: Primes<10> = Primes::new();
 assert_eq!(PRIMES[5], 13);